What is noise?

 - Brightness noise are small grains.
 They look like grain in old photographs made with film and have different gray levels.
 I find brightness noise less disturbing.

-The standard iPhone Camera app and noise
+The standard iPhone Camera app and noise reduction

 Adobe Lightroom CC Mobile is a free Camera app, which can take pictures in RAW or HDR-RAW.
 An important advantage of Lightroom CC Mobile over other Camera apps is the noise filter.
 The app applies the noise filter by default to all photos you create or import.
-You can use sliders to determine how much color noise and brightness noise you want to remove.
+You can use sliders to determine how much color noise and brightness noise you want to reduce.

 The pictures below are made with an ISO value of 400 and I zoomed in as much as possible so that the noise is clearly visible.